Fotis Takianos

-Fotios "Fotis" Takianos (Greek: Φώτης Τακιανός; born April 14, 1969) is a Greek former professional basketball player and current Greek professional basketball coach, most recently for Larisa of the Greek Basket League.
+Fotios "Fotis" Takianos (Greek: Φώτης Τακιανός; born April 14, 1969) is a Greek former professional basketball player and current basketball coach for Golden Eagle Ylli of the Kosovo Basketball Superleague.

 Coaching career

 After retiring from playing basketball, Fotis Takianos became a full-time basketball coach.
-He started by serving as an assistant coach (2004-2007) at Iraklis, A.E.K.
+He started by serving as an assistant coach (2004–2007) at Iraklis, A.E.K.
 B.C. and P.A.O.K.
 BC in the Greek Basket League, before he was appointed as the head coach of Panorama B.C. for the first time in March 2007 in Greek 2nd Division.
 In Greek 2nd Division, he has also served Rethymno Cretan Kings B.C., KAO Dramas, O.F.I B.C., Doxa Lefkadas.

 In 2004, he travelled in Memphis to participate to the Coaching Camp, Pre-Season Camp Memphis Grizzlies/University of MEMPHIS/University of Kentucky from where he earns significant experience.

 In the highlights of his coaching career, for the 2016–17 season, as the Head coach guided Doxa Lefkadas to grant a wildcard to play in the top-tier level Greek Basket League for the first time.

-Also, under his coaching instructions Rethymno Cretan Kings B.C. ended 2007-2008 season as a Runner Up.
+Also, under his coaching instructions Rethymno Cretan Kings B.C. ended 2007–2008 season as a Runner Up.

 Fotis Takianos has also served Greek Basket League as the Head coach to Trikala Aries B.C.